Chicken Stir Fry Recipe2013-04-28

 - Varying the vegetables you use makes this a versatile recipe that you will never get tired of.
 Use Chinese Napa cabbage, bok choy, mushrooms or any other vegetable you think might taste good.
 Give it a try and you may come up with something even tastier.

-- Low Carb: Obviously if you are doing a low carb diet you won’t serve this recipe with rice.
+- Low Carb: Obviously if you are doing a low carb diet or diabetes diet recipe, you won’t serve this stir fry with rice.
 It tastes great on it’s own.
 I often steam or stir fry another vegetable just by itself and add a bit of soy sauce to it for flavor.
 My favorite is a side of steamed bok choy or asparagus with a touch of soy sauce and a drop of sesame oil added for extra flavor.
 Yum!

-This recipe is easy, tasty and fits into so many healthy diet programs.
+This recipe is very healthy.
+It’s also easy, tasty and fits into so many healthy diet programs.

 If you are looking for very low fat recipes, I would suggest marinating the chicken in the soy sauce only and leave out that second tablespoon of oil.